escopecz/docker-compose-mautic/README.md

 This is a bit different from your normal "execute a bunch of commands" tutorials.
 This is automated, maintainable deploy process that will keep detailed history of who changed when and why.

 It allows you to:
+- Install Mautic within 10 minutes.
 - Upgrade Mautic with 1 line change.
 - Downgrade with commit revert.
+- Install themes and plugins via Composer.
 - Anyone from your team can do this.
 Avoid the [Bus Factor](https://en.wikipedia.org/wiki/Bus_factor).
-- GitHub allows you to set rules that someone needs to approve all changes before they are applied.
+GitHub allows you to set rules that someone needs to approve all changes before they are applied.
 - Project management with task boards in place.
-- Automatic deployments
-- Security scans
+- Security scans.

-The infrastructure that this repository creates lets you start small and scale vertically by increasing DigitalOcean resources and also horizontally by creating more workers to send emails faster.
+The infrastructure that this repository creates lets you start small and scale [vertically](#vertical-scaling) by increasing DigitalOcean resources and also [horizontally](#horizontal-scaling) by creating more workers to send emails faster.

 ## How does it work